keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 * Automatically validate against your SLO (Service Level Objectives)

-KLT sits in the job scheduler and can trace the deployment from start to end.
+KLT sits in the Kubernetes scheduler and can trace the deployment from start to end.
 KLT is also application aware, so we can extend the deployment